 First, take some time to review the various sections of the exam and what they cover.
 Second, go to the ETS webpage and access any practice tests (full-length practice exams are best), the GRE official guide, any additional sample questions, and any study tips for GRE test day.
 Lastly, create a feasible one-week-long GRE study plan that will allow you to take your time in each section.

 - Take the GRE practice test!

 - Score yourself and review

 - Identify and study for areas of strength and weakness.

 - Choose the section in which you struggle the most to focus on in the first couple of days.

 Days one and two are primarily focused on the test’s content.
-Recognize areas that you may need to focus on more intensely than other sections.
-After taking the practice test, review any section that you may be struggling in the most.
+Recognize areas you may need to focus on more intensely than other sections.
+After taking the practice test, review any section you may be struggling in the most.
 Make sure to go over any practice questions you have missed.
 Focus on the words in the question to see if it led to confusion.